Is there such a thing as a Stihl 096?

 The only extensive conversation on Facebook about this supposed 096 is this one:

-There’s no evidence online that “Tripp’s Hardware in Bandera” (Texas) has an 096, but here is a Tripp’s Tire & Bobcat Service/Tripp’s Tire Stihl Dealer, so perhaps someone in that area could check it out.
+There’s no indication online that “Tripp’s Hardware in Bandera” (Texas) has an 096, but Tripp’s Tire Stihl Dealer does exist, so perhaps someone in that area could check it out.

-Other than on Facebook and those few results on Google, there is nothing to be found regarding an 096 chainsaw.
+Besides a few mentions on Facebook and those three results on Google, there is nothing else about an 096 chainsaw.

-I tried searching sites in Germany and other European countries as well, but couldn’t find anything.
-People who speak those languages might have better luck than me.
+We also tried searching sites in Germany and other European countries, but couldn’t find anything.

-Suffice it to say, there are extremely few mentions of the 096 on the entire internet.
-You could count them on two hands.
+Overall, there are extremely few mentions of the 096 online.
+You can count them on two hands.

 Stihl 090 10 Cube

-- I read somewhere that 12 10 cubes were made and 6 came to Oz, they had 6 bolt heads and base, stronger cases, decompressor in a different place, I have only seen pictures not the real thing.
+- “Twelve 10 cubes were made, and 6 came to Australia.
+They had 6 bolt heads and base, stronger cases, decomp in a different place – I have only seen pictures not the real thing.”

-I will put together a complete article on the 090 10 cube, but this is just to show that the 090 10 cube (sometimes mentioned as the 090 G 10 Cube with G meaning gear drive) and the mythical 096 are talked about in the same way.
+This shows that the 090 10 cube (sometimes called the 090 G 10 Cube, with G meaning gear drive) and the mythical 096 are talked about similarly.

-The big difference between the two is that there are hundreds of mentions and images of the 090 10 cube but less than 10 mentions of the 096, and zero images.
+The big difference between the two is that there are hundreds of mentions and images of the 090 10 cube but fewer than 10 mentions of the 096 and zero images.

 The 096 Unicorn

-I think the 10 cube was given the new name of 096 somewhere along the way by a few people and that’s where this all come from.
+A few people likely gave the 10 cube the new name 096 somewhere along the way, and that’s where this all came from.

-I’m always ready to be proven wrong though – let me know in the comment section below.
+We’re always ready to be proven wrong, though – let us know in the comment section below.

-Since publishing this article, I received a couple of emails from guys who had potential evidence of the 096.
+Since publishing this article, we have received several emails from guys claiming they have evidence of the 096.

-The first was from Claudiu who had first told me about the 096.
+The first was from Claudiu.
 He emailed Stihl customer service and got a reply from them.

 Claudio sent: